-protected to avoid non-transparency of how they are used.
-Privacy is the option to limit the access others have to the data owner's information, e. g., on PII.
+Ethics is of concern when personal data are collected and are to be protected to avoid non-transparency of how they are used.
+Privacy is the option to limit the access others have to the data owner's information e.g., on PII.
 The question is, what happens if the confidentiality of private data in a smart home system cannot be guaranteed?
-Private data may be under the threat of interception without the knowledge of the smart home user (i.e., devices, communication, storage, and services could become compromised).
+Private data may be under the threat of interception without the knowledge of the smart home user (i.e., device, communication, storage, and services could become compromised).
 Confidentiality is the specific security requirement considered in addressing the data security and user privacy concerns in our scenario.

-Thus, smart contracts application to such a scenario extends and leverages blockchain solution earlier introduced, i.e., contracts are hosted on the blockchain.
-The contract is a collection of code and data (occasionally referred to as functions and states) that is deployed using cryptographically signed transactions on the BCN; and is/are executed by nodes within the BCN.
-All nodes that execute the smart contract are expected to derive the same results from the execution, and the results of execution are recorded on the blockchain [32].
+Thus, smart contracts application to such a scenario extends and leverages BC solution earlier introduced i.e., contracts are hosted on the Blockchain.
+The contract is a collection of code and data (occasionally referred to as functions and state) which is deployed using cryptographically signed transactions on the BCN; and is/are executed by nodes within the BCN.
+All nodes that execute the smart contract are expected to derive the same results from the execution, and the results of execution are recorded on the blockchain [33].
 In defining the requisite access control technique for this smart home healthcare ecosystem which includes specifying the formal relation between data owners and data subscribers, smart contracts are considered as the cornerstone of the proposed BCoT architecture.
 Consequently, three types of contracts are defined for this scenario.

-- 2) Off-chain database storage (Storage node) is the distributed storage service provider for infinite data with an efficient and similar storage schema relational to blockchain data storage scheme, and as a peer connection on the permission BCN.
-However, the storage node can also be identified as a data subscriber. - 3) eHealth expert system (Subscriber node).
-This peer represents caregivers and affiliates that subscribe to the smart home data publisher and IPFS to monitor private data.
-Examples of actors in this domain include clinicians, therapists, pharmacies, health insurance agencies, relatives, and any other party granted permission to access the data publisher directly or query IPFS storage for data.
-This subscriber node(s) is also a node on the permission BCN and is preauthenticated.
-The subscriber's smart contract defines the access
+(ii).
+Off-chain database storage (Storage Node): - is the distributed storage service provider for infinite data with an efficient and similar storage schema relational to Blockchain data storage scheme, and as a peer connection on the permission BCN.
+However, the storage node can also be identified as a data subscriber.